openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Update Frequency

 The publishing agency should establish beforehand and communicate to providers how frequently the Policy endpoints are expected to change, how often they should be polled to get the latest information, and expectations around emergency updates.

+For real-time uses of MDS Policy, public agencies should set a recommended minimum threshold (eg, every 1 minute at most).

 [Top][toc]